Vegan Masala Recipe

 - 7

-Garnish with chopped coriander and serve.
+Garnish with chopped 2 tbsp fresh coriander, chopped and serve.

 Ingredients